 The Ultimate Guide to Health Insurance for Travel Nurses

 You spend the majority of your time caring for others.
 So what happens when you’re the one in need of care?
-While a staff nurse receives health insurance from the hospital where they’re employed, it’s a little different for travel nurses since their employment is on a temporary basis making agency-sponsored insurance plans a little tricky.
+While a staff nurse receives health insurance from the hospital where they’re employed, it’s a little different for travel nurses since their employment is on a temporary basis, making agency-sponsored insurance plans a little tricky.
+So, do travel nurses get health benefits?
+Absolutely!
 At TNAA, travel nurses are our employees — they receive a W2 and everything — and we developed our benefits around the gypsy nurse lifestyle.
-It’s health insurance, and a whole lot more, made to fit how you live and work, wherever this career takes you.
+It’s health insurance and a whole lot more, made to fit how you live and work, wherever this career takes you.

 - The Basics of Travel Nurse Health Insurance

 - TNAA’s Pet & Lifestyle Coverage

 - 3 Tips for Choosing Coverage